Census 2020 FAQs

 I live in a residence hall and/or have a university housing contract.
 How do I participate?

-If you live in on-campus student housing or in another student housing facility that is owned, leased or managed by the university, census takers will work with student housing officials to ensure that you are counted.
-You may be asked to complete an individual census form.
+If you live in on-campus student housing or in another student housing facility that is owned, leased, or managed by the university, census takers will work with student housing officials to ensure that you are counted.

 I live off-campus and do not have a university housing contract.
 How do I participate?

-If you live in off-campus housing that is not owned or managed by your college or university, make sure you and your roommates submit only one response that includes everyone who lives there.
-Beginning in mid-March 2020, you can respond to the census online, by phone or by mail.
-Even if you spend time somewhere else during school breaks, you should be counted at your off-campus address.
+If you live in off-campus housing that is not owned or managed by your college or university, make sure you and your roommates submit only one response that includes everyone who lives (or lived) there.
+You may provide your response online at 2020Census.gov.

 I am an international student/employee or a non-citizen.
 Should I be counted in the census?